-• Continuous cover forestry is preferred in peatland soils, transition zones between mineral soil and peatland as well as forest and open landscape habitats, along waterbodies and streams and other suitable sites.
+• Continuous cover forestry is preferred especially in fertile peatland soils, transition zones between mineral soil and peatland as well as forest and open landscape habitats, along waterbodies and streams and other suitable sites.
 In many sites challenging for intensive forestry the extensive, continuous growth, forestry can be economically profitable while providing habitats for wildlife.